Skip to content

 • kube-context: The name of the kubeconfig context to use.

-• user-metadata: YAML file path containing custom user-metadata to be indexed.
+• user-metadata: YAML file path containing custom user-metadata to be indexed along with the jobSummary document.

 Prometheus authentication